Posted on January 20th, 2017

 Steve McQueen nicknamed as The King of Cool due to his famous role in The Great Escape, is perhaps the most well-known victim of mesothelioma.
 He was also one of the highest-paid actors in the U.S. during the 1970s, having starred in numerous popular movies such as The Magnificent Seven, Sand Pebbles and Wanted: Dead or Alive.
 One of McQueen's most iconic movie scenes is undoubtedly the car chase in Bullitt.

 The formal diagnosis was received by Steve McQueen in December 1979, when his cancer was quite advanced and accompanied by severe symptoms.
 The actor died of a heart attack on November 7, 1980, at the age of 50, following a surgery during which multiple malignant tumors were removed from his neck and abdominal cavity.
-Despite the U.S. doctors' warning regarding the tremendous risks of such a procedure, Steve McQueen decided to undergo the intervention in Ciudad Juarez, Mexico, where he also tried a series of alternative treatments in hopes of curing his cancer.

 Terry McCann won three consecutive AAU National Championships, as well as the Gold Medal in the bantamweight division of freestyle wrestling at the Summer Olympics in Rome, in 1960.
 He had an outstanding career in wrestling, having been first nominated to participate in the Olympics in 1956.
 However, McCann refused the opportunity, as he was bound to complete his education.
 Terry McCann was also an accomplished wrestling coach and a surfer.

 Despite having been experiencing a series of unusual symptoms, such as chest pain and shortness of breath, the wrestler dismissed the signs and attributed his discomfort to aging.
 The pleural mesothelioma diagnosis ensued approximately one year later, in 2005.
 Terry McCann had been extensively exposed to asbestos in the 1950s, while he was working in an oil refinery in Tulsa, Oklahoma.
-He would return home with a fine white dust covering his hair and clothes, but, he was not aware that the dust was, in fact, deadly asbestos fibers.
+He would return home with fine white dust covering his hair and clothes, but, he was not aware that the dust was, in fact, deadly asbestos fibers.
 On June 7, 2006, Terry McCann died in California, at the age of 72.

 Additional details regarding how Sample contracted mesothelioma have not been revealed.
 However, the musician passed away on September 12, 2014, in Houston, Texas, at the age of 75.
 His death was formally attributed to cancer of the pleura.